 Myths and Misconceptions About Psoriatic Arthritis

 Living with an autoimmune disease like psoriatic arthritis (PsA) can be challenging.
-People have many myths and misconceptions about it, which can make separating fact from fiction difficult.
-Knowing the myths about PsA can help you better understand the disease and know what treatment options work best for you.
+There are many myths and misconceptions about psoriatic arthritis, which can make separating fact from fiction difficult.
+Knowing these myths and misconceptions about PsA can help you better understand the disease and know what treatment options work best for you.

 Breaking down the stigma

 Raising awareness and breaking down misconceptions can help eliminate stigma, one thing chronic conditions are most usually associated with - including psoriatic arthritis.
 While it may seem like the last thing we want to do - in addition to the chronic pain and emotional toll, it's important.
 Hopefully, this article can assist.

 Not everyone who has psoriasis will develop PsA.
 Studies show that about 20 to 30 percent of people who have psoriasis will go on to develop PsA.1

 Myth: Psoriatic arthritis only affects the joints

 Along with the joints, PsA can affect the attachment points of tendons and ligaments.
 This can cause foot, leg, back, or arm pain.1,2

 Some people also experience psoriatic disease in their nail beds.
 This can cause pitting, crumbling, thickened nails, and pain.1,2